The most beautiful abandoned hotel in Japan: Hachijo Royal Hotel

-Sakura, cherry blossom is one of the Japanese national flowers (another one is chrysanthemum, for your information).
-We are a kind of addicted to it.
-As most of you may know, cherry-blossom viewing would be the most important seasonal tradition in Japan (in spring).
+Sakura, cherry blossom is one of the Japanese national flowers (another one is chrysanthemum, which is used as the crest of the Emperor, for your information).
+Japanese people are a kind of addicted to sakura.
+As most of you may know, cherry-blossom viewing is the most important seasonal tradition in Japan (in spring).
 It is so important that the elderly often say “How many more times can I see cherry blossoms before I die?”
 Indeed, cherry blossoms are really beautiful, but it’s not only flowers in full bloom that touches our heartstrings.
 We also cherish the scene where flower petals are falling.
-Moreover, a single piece of cherry blossom petal floated in a puddle attracts us, rather than ones blooming on trees.
+Moreover, even a single piece of cherry blossom petal floated in a puddle attracts us, rather than flowers blooming on trees.

 Why are Japanese aesthetics like this?
 I personally think it’s closely related to the natural environment of our country.
 As I wrote in last article, Japan is the island country prone to a lot of natural disasters such as tsunamis, earthquakes, etc. In such a harsh environment, with a feeling of powerlessness before nature, we have no other choice but to accept reality: we’re a part of nature, and death is a part of life.
 This is the reason why we find beauty in transient and imperfect things.